ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Challenges provide the server with assurance that an account holder is also the entity that controls an identifier.
-For each type of challenge, it must be the case that in order for an entity to successfully complete the challenge the entity must both:
+For each type of challenge, it must be the case that, in order for an entity to successfully complete the challenge, the entity must both:

-* Hold the private key of the account key pair used to respond to the challenge
+* Hold the private key of the account key pair used to respond to the challenge, and
-* Control the identifier in question
+* Control the identifier in question.

 {{security-considerations}} documents how the challenges defined in this document meet these requirements.
 New challenges will need to document how they